Cancer Screening

 Non-Lynch Lynch

-CAT Scan Based on Symptoms Based on Symptoms, but low threshold to order scans
+MRI Scan Based on Symptoms Based on Symptoms, but low threshold to order scans

 RENAL